Photographic Gear: A Brief Personal History

 In the late summer of 2003 I purchased a used Nikon D100 and took it with me on a photo trip to Michigan's Upper Peninsula in early October.
 That experience forever (presumably) moved me to digital capture.
 I loved the experience of being freed from what I perceived as the limits of film.

 In early 2006, I upgraded the D100 by purchasing the D200.
 In late 2008, I moved up to the full-frame D700.
 Finally, in July of 2012, I took possession of the 36 MP D800E.
 Finally, in the spring of 2021, after 2 1/2 years of hemming and hawing, I moved to a mirrorless system, based on the Nikon Z7ii.
 I have two Z7ii camera bodies, and 24-70/4 and 14-30/4 Z-mount lenses.
 For longer reach, I use my F-mount Nikkor 80-400 G VR lens.
-I also still own, and sometimes use (with the adapter) the Nikkor 200mm Micro.
-In November, 2017 I added a Sigma 24-35/2 to my lens.
-I ordinarily carry both camera bodies and four) (or all five) lenses when in the field.
+I also still own, and sometimes use (with the adapter) the Nikkor 200mm Micro and a Sigma 24-35/2.
+I ordinarily carry both camera bodies and the first three mentioned lenses when in the field.
 I also have access to a Sigma 70-200/2.8 and a Sigma 300mm/2.8, with 1.4 and 2X teleconverters, but don't routinely carry either Sigma telephoto lens.
 My gear is hauled around in one of a pair of Tamrac Extreme photo backpacks that I possess.
-I own a Gitzo 2228 carbon fiber tripod--which is used for all landscape and close-up photographs and most wildlife images--and use a Kirk BH-3 ballhead with a Manfrotto 438 leveling head to assist with taking panoramic images.
+I own a Gitzo 2228 carbon fiber tripod--which is used for all landscape and close-up photographs and most wildlife images--and use a Kirk BH-3 ballhead with an Acratech leveling head to assist with taking panoramic images.

 I've been doing all my own photo printing for more than 15 years now, first with a series of 13-inch-wide Epson pigment-based printers (the 2000P and, the 2200).
 In the fall of 2010 the printhead on my 2200 bit the dust and I moved up to the Epson 3880, a 17" wide printer sporting the K3 inkset.
 In addition to vibrant color prints, the 3880 is designed to produce neutral black and white output and that it does.
 This has greatly simplified the process of producing black & white prints.